Meghalaya entrepreneurs showcase state innovation and culture at Vienna UP 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-On May 8th, ahead of their journey, Meghalaya Chief Minister Conrad K Sangma also met and interacted with the entrepreneurs and extended his best wishes while also commending their contribution to elevating the entrepreneurial ecosystem of the state on a global platform.
+On May 8th, ahead of their journey, Shri Conrad K Sangma, Hon’ble Chief Minister also met and interacted with the entrepreneurs and extended his best wishes while also commending their contribution to elevating the entrepreneurial ecosystem of the state in a global platform.

 He commended the participants currently in Vienna, saying, “It fills me with great pride that ideas and innovations born from our hills are being showcased on a global stage.”

 The fact that they could even reach such an international event speaks volumes regarding the diverse entrepreneurial spirit of Meghalaya and its cultural richness.

 This is not only a personal achievement for them, but a celebration for the entire state.

-The world is getting a view into the new, vibrant Meghalaya – one that is bold, creative, and ready to lead.

 European stakeholders, interested in ethically handmade and culturally relevant products, have already noticed their innovations, which represent Meghalaya’s rich heritage and indigenous products.

-Some products, including Eri silk textiles, handcrafted goods, as well as traditional beverages, have gone down well with the stakeholders, participants, and investors alike.
+Some products including Eri silk textiles, handcrafted goods, as well as traditional beverages have gone down well with the stakeholders, participants and investors alike.

 Entrepreneurs of Meghalaya are showing immense promise in producing the kind of environmentally friendly and sustainable alternative products that consumers are seeking.